LogtalkDotOrg/logtalk3/manuals/sources/devtools/linter.rst

    template and goal
 -  Calls to ``bagof/3`` and ``setof/3`` where the goal argument contains singleton variables
+-  Calls to ``findall/3`` used to backtrack over all solutions of a goal
 -  Calls to standard predicates that have more efficient alternatives
 -  Entity, predicate, and variable names not following official coding guidelines